Содержание

 Replace

-ip_instserver
+ip_instserver and

-with the values used in
+path_to_repository with the values used in

 your setup.